verana-labs/verana.io-website/institutional/home.md

 Owning a Verifiable Service means:

-- 🔐 **Full Data Ownership** — you control your data and connections.
+- 🔐 **Full Data Ownership**: you control your data and connections.
-- 🛡️ **Privacy by Design** — no intermediaries exploiting or mining user interactions.
+- 🛡️ **Privacy by Design**: no intermediaries exploiting or mining user interactions.
-- ✅ **Proof of Authenticity** — prove ownership of your service to your audience.
+- ✅ **Proof of Authenticity**: prove ownership of your service to your audience.
-- ✍️ **Signed Content** — integrate with **C2PA** so all published content is cryptographically signed by your DID.
+- ✍️ **Signed Content**: integrate with **C2PA** so all published content is cryptographically signed by your DID.
-- 🏗️ **Deployment Freedom** — host anywhere: cloud, self-hosted, or migrate freely at any time.
+- 🏗️ **Deployment Freedom**: host anywhere: cloud, self-hosted, or migrate freely at any time.

 This is a radical departure from today’s platforms, where your content and connections are **rented** rather than **owned**.

 ### Examples of Verifiable Services

-- 📢 **Decentralized Social Channels**  e.g., the official channel of an influencer who owns 100% of their reach.
+- 📢 **Decentralized Social Channels**
+  e.g., the official channel of an influencer who owns 100% of their reach.

-- 🤖 **Decentralized AI Agents**  e.g., a personal AI assistant that runs under your DID and respects your privacy.
+- 🤖 **Decentralized AI Agents**
+  e.g., a personal AI assistant that runs under your DID and respects your privacy.

+- 🔄 **Agent-to-Agent Communication**
+  e.g., two autonomous AI agents exchanging credentials to securely negotiating a contract, making a payment request, or exchanging verifiable data.

-- 💬 **Decentralized Messaging & Chatbots**  e.g., a customer support chatbot for a mobile operator, verifiable and portable.
+- 💬 **Decentralized Messaging & Chatbots**
+  e.g., a customer support chatbot for a mobile operator, verifiable and portable.

-- 🎬 **Decentralized Content Delivery Channels**  e.g., a film catalog directly published by a studio, with provenance guaranteed.
+- 🎬 **Decentralized Content Delivery Channels**
+  e.g., a film catalog directly published by a studio, with provenance guaranteed.

 - …and many more innovations waiting to be built.

 ### The Big Picture